Assessable Value & CIF Value Calculation For Customs

-Hello, Reader welcome to the fresh article of “IndianCustoms.Info”.
-Here in this article, I’m going to explain How to calculate Assessable value, IGST Value, and customs duty.
+Hello, friends welcome to another fresh article of “IndianCustoms.Info”.
+This article explains how to calculate the Assessable value, IGST Value, customs duty, and Landed value.

-At that time, I came to know that all the sites providing an old method of AV calculation.
+After checking lots of sites, I came to know that all the sites providing an old method of calculating the assessable value.

-So, I decided to explain the new method of AV calculation.
+But still, none of the sites updates the new method of assessable value calculation.
+So, I decided to explain the new method of AV calculation on this blog.

 As per Circular 39/2017-Customs, The CIF value and Assessable value are the same.